blahblahjlin/EngageSqGraph/README.md

 Quick demo of the graph solutions

+Uses Graph to Grab user data as well as fetching the top 5 most recent user emails.

+Utilises the fluent ui, moment for date display parsing.

+I was going to do the display one drive underneath it but ran out of time.
+Wife is having a weekend away.
+Yey for a crying baby for the weekend! wooo

+Note: not going to lie I did a rush job on this having dealt with graph in a minimal sense.
+I did switch from the PNP libraries for graph to extract the emails to MSGraphClientV3.
+It was for some very strange reason not pushing across any data. so switched to this MSGraphClientV3 and was able to extract it out using: https://graph.microsoft.com/v1.0/me/mailFolders/Inbox/Messages .. got to love graph explorer.

 ·       How cool it looks and feels (great UI/UX) > to be honest I'm not a UI person so I'm not that great in designing.
 Give me a mock up however and I'm gold.

 ·       How useful the component might be - this dashboard is quite useful for us - defense has us locked down pretty tight so to get all the info in one place is great.
 Given time I will probably tidy it up to include onedrive - recent docs and possibly a search.